 This year I have joined the Ramblers again and fully intend to go for more local walkies.
 Reading through the stuff they sent me and looking at the pictures I noticed that many Ramblers use gaiters.
 That made me think.
 I do own a pair of gaiters, expensive ones and goretex no less, but they weigh the same as my walking trousers and have a chunky zip covered by a velcro flap, which makes them very secure (though how they would fall off I don’t know) but also a right faff to put on and take off, hence their long term stay in the drawer and pristine looks.
 They have never been used; I therefore assumed that gaiters were useless.
 I think I have thought that for so long that I forgot to rethink it.

 But what if I was wrong?
 People do use them.
 And they do seem useful on paper.
 Not just to keep water out, but to keep mud from staining their trouser legs, sharp stuff from ripping the material, stop sand and stones etc from ending up in their shoes or boots – and hey, my trail name is Pebbles due to the amount of gravel I collect in my shoes on an average walking day!

-What I really like about these is that they aren’t big and baggy like my chunky goretex ones, in fact they are so slim they are brilliant for wearing with tights!
-At less than 100 grammes I have now got rain protection from the knee down and some protection for my shoes too.
-Plus I will use them as sitmats on damp benches and wet stones.
+What I really like about them is that they aren’t big and baggy like my chunky heavy goretex ones, in fact they are equally brilliant with trousers as with tights!
+At a smidge below 100 grams of added weight I have now got rain protection from the lower leg down and some mud protection for my shoes too.
 Clever things all round, as it turns out.

 So now I am a gaiter girl.
 Who knew?